-20. The National Assembly for Wales may create or designate a body with which the Council may enter into any such arrangements as are referred to in article 15(5) of this Order in order to perform its function under article 15(4)(b) in respect of the standards established under article 15(1) or 19(4) or (6).
+20. Senedd Cymru may create or designate a body with which the Council may enter into any such arrangements as are referred to in article 15(5) of this Order in order to perform its function under article 15(4)(b) in respect of the standards established under article 15(1) or 19(4) or $(6)...^{83}$

-PART V FITNESS TO PRACTISE
+PART V: FITNESS TO PRACTISE

-Council's functions in respect of fitness to practise, ethics and other matters 21. - (1) The Council shall -
+Council's functions in respect of fitness to practise, ethics and other matters

+21.-(1) The Council shall-

-- (a) establish and keep under review the standards of conduct, performance and ethics expected of registrants and prospective registrants and give them such guidance on these matters as it sees fit; and - (b) establish and keep under review effective arrangements to protect the public from persons whose fitness to practise is impaired. - (2) The Council may also from time to time give guidance to registrants, employers and such other persons as it thinks appropriate in respect of standards for the education and training, supervision and performance of persons who provide services in connection with those provided by registrants. - (3) The Council shall - - (a) before establishing any standards or arrangements mentioned in paragraph (1), consult the Conduct and Competence Committee in addition to the persons mentioned in article 3(14); and - (b) before giving guidance under paragraph (1) or (2) consult the Education and Training Committee in addition to the persons mentioned in article 3(14).
+- (a) establish and keep under review the standards of conduct, performance and ethics expected of registrants and prospective registrants (including registrants or prospective registrants carrying out the functions of an approved mental health professional) and give them such guidance on these matters as it sees fit; and - (b) establish and keep under review effective arrangements to protect the public from persons whose fitness to practise is impaired.

+(2) The Council may also from time to time give guidance to registrants, employers and such other persons as it thinks appropriate in respect of standards for the education and training, supervision and performance of persons who provide services in connection with those provided by registrants.

+(3) The Council shall-

+- (a) before establishing any... arrangements mentioned in paragraph (1), consult... the persons mentioned in article 3(14); and - (b) before giving guidance under paragraph (1) or (2) consult the Education and Training Committee in addition to the persons mentioned in article 3(14).

+Information for specified state professionals

+21A.-(1) The Council must make information about the following matters available to specified state professionals-

+- (a) the relevant laws to be applied regarding disciplinary action, financial responsibility or liability and other relevant matters; - (b) the principles of discipline and enforcement of professional standards, including disciplinary jurisdiction and consequential effects on practising professional activities; - (c) the processes and procedures for the ongoing verification of competence; - (d) the criteria for, and procedures relating to, removal from the register; - (e) the documentation required of specified state professionals and the form in which it should be presented; and

+(f) the documents and certificates issued in relation to professional qualifications or other conditions that apply to the practice of registrants that are acceptable to the Council.

+(2) The Council must deal promptly with enquiries from specified state professionals about conditions that apply to the practice of registrants.